codebyaravvv/Amazon-Clone/README.md

 # Amazon-Clone
-I have developed a Amazon.com Clone made using Html and Css.
+I have developed a Amazon.com(globe)  website clone It's made using Html and Css.